Slab Leak FAQ: Solutions & Free Repipe Quotes

 Most of our full home slab leak repipes cost between $4,500 for smaller homes and $15,000 for larger properties with more complex requirements and longer pipe runs.
 We break down all the cost factors in our article How Much Does It Cost to Repair A Slab Leak?

 Here at Repipe Specialists, we only perform full home repipes.
-We have heard from customers that in some cases, the cost of our whole home repiping services was lower than the cost of replacing a section of damaged pipe within a slab.
-This is particularly true for homeowners who've performed multiple in-slab repairs over time.
+Some customers have even told us that the cost of our complete repiping service was lower than repairing a section of damaged pipe within the slab, especially for those who have had multiple in-slab repairs over the years.

-Get the peace of mind that comes from never having to worry about slab leaks again: contact us to receive a free fixed price repipe quote from one of our local estimators.
+Get the peace of mind that comes from never having to worry about slab leaks again.
+Contact us to receive a free fixed price repipe quote from one of our local repipe consultants.

 TOC